In a world where virtually anyone can start a business at the touch of their fingers, it becomes difficult to stand out amongst the crowd.

 First, you’ll select from your top 3-5 keywords to create your brand’s “pillar posts” that will act as the foundation of your content strategy.

-In most cases, pillar posts are longer than normal blogs and range between 2,000 to 5,000 words in length.
+In most cases, pillar posts are longer than normal blogs.

 They’re longer pages of information with hyperlinked chapters at the top of the text and much more in-depth.